datasektionen/bawang-content/en/organisation/protokoll/body.md

-Proctols from each Chapter and D-directorate Meeting are uploaded here.
+Protocols from each Chapter and D-directorate Meeting are uploaded here.
 If you have any questions about a protocol, please reach out to [secretary](sekr@d.kth.se).

 **Unfortunately the protocls are only available in Swedish**